Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 The worst PPA is seen in experiment 2 where all VT variant cells are allowed.
 There were L and SL cells which raised power consumption of chip and also due to lack of cell upsizing(swapping cell with its faster variant R->L or L->SL) opportunities ECO engine couldnt resolve all timing violation.
 While on other hand on Experiment 2 had the best PPA where only R cell was enabled. <br />
 Apart from experiment 2 the ECO engine was succesful in resolving all the timing violation in design with the help of L and SL cells.<br />
 From this we can conclude that it is better to be conservative when it comes to selecting VT of the std cells during synthesis stage and allow only R cells.
 The flow works best with that strategy.
 For SL and L cells it is better use them for ECO purposes only using on synthesis gives poor result.
 After final stage the ECO engine is effective in resolving remaining violations.<br />
+Also the power of the chip after ECO didnt go up significantly for all experiments performed.
+This is because only cells of critical paths are upsized.
+This supports the the argument of only using R cells for suynthesis since overall power consumption is less there. <br />
 **Best frequency achievable with this approach***
 Till now I have tried with time period of 1200ps which is a frequency of 833.33MHz, PPA details before and after ECO are as follows:<br />
 Cells enabled during syntehsis: RVT<br />